Trusted above all.

 Addressing the challenges faced by the modern and existing built environment requires a multifaceted approach encompassing technology, sustainability, safety and meeting the requirements of the customer.
 By implementing innovative solutions, we can create safe environments and prepare for future demands.
 We strongly believe that water mist will have a role to play in the approach of fire protection in such applications.

 Water mist, be it high pressure or low pressure technology, can offer end-users the benefit of saving valuable space and lower operating costs.
-And they can be re-assured that the different water mist systems available from Viking come with the necessary approval or accreditation.
+Viking provides a range of water mist systems, all with the necessary approval or accreditation, giving customers peace of mind.